<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What About Online Classes?

 If you decide that you really can't take a semester off and need to take at least one or two online classes during your semester with ILP, that is an option.
-Many of our volunteers have done this, and made it work.
+Many of our volunteers have done this and made it work.
 However, we can't recommend it to everyone.

 As an ILP volunteer, you’ll spend about a half day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up.
 You will likely want to travel and explore a lot during your free time, right?
 You'll have every weekend off, PLUS at least 9 other week days when you get to plan vacations with your group.
-Who wants to worry about tests and papers when you could be spending your days touring safarisreleasing baby sea turtles into the ocean, or wandering through pretty cathedrals??
+Who wants to worry about tests and papers when you could be spending your days touring safarisreleasing baby sea turtles into the ocean, or wandering through pretty cathedrals?
 These are just a few of the incredible things our volunteers actually get to do every semester!

-Plus, there's the issue of wifi.
-While we do make it a priority for our volunteers to have access to wifi during their semester abroad, many countries around the world only have wifi that is slower and less predictable than what you're probably used to.
+Plus, there's the issue of WiFi.
+While we do make it a priority for our volunteers to have access to wifi during their semester abroad, many countries around the world only have WiFi that is slower and less predictable than what you're probably used to.
 In some countries, the wifi may even go out for a couple of days.
 That's a real yikes if you have a big assignment due!
-Once you've applied and been assigned an ILP representative, check with them to find out which countries have the most reliable wifi.
+Once you've applied and been assigned an ILP representative, check with them to find out which countries have the most reliable WiFi.

 But if you think it's something you want to give a try, here is a complete list of Snow College's online classes

-Feeling more ready to start your application?
+Feeling ready to start your application?

 Now that you know more about our program and have decided it's something you want to fit into your plans, let's get your application started!
 We're here to help you through the entire process, and one of our representatives will be in contact with you soon to answer any questions you have.